 This is the truest and most useful Netflix revelation and remains somewhat under the radar despite the fact that intel surfaced years ago.
-Instead of browsing by scrolling through endless gumpf, or diving into the inanely broad categories positioned front and centre on the homepage, you can copy a subgenre code onto the end of a Netflix URL and -- voila -- a secret realm.
-The website What's on Netflix has an extensive list of the codes, from Adult Animation to Campy Movies to Spiritual Documentaries , and all you need do to reap the relevant riches is input the corresponding number in this format: netflix.com/browse/genre/INSERTNUMBER
+Instead of browsing by scrolling through endless stuff, or diving into the inanely broad categories positioned front and center on the homepage, you can copy a sub-genre code onto the end of a Netflix URL and — voila — a secret realm.
+The website What's on Netflix has an extensive list of the codes, from Adult Animation to Campy Movies to Spiritual Documentaries , and all you need to do to reap the relevant riches is input the corresponding number in this format: netflix.com/browse/genre/INSERTNUMBER

 I had a play around and it was thrilling!
 The Netflix homepage can create the illusion of a homogenous range of viewing options.
 Once you start watching those signposted titles the algorithm means that you end up seeing and watching more of the same without noticing the joyful range of esoterica which exists below the surface.
 I searched Cult Horror Films and found John Carpenter's Christine, I searched Classics and found George Lucas's American Grafitti.
 Both are films that I've casually wanted to see for years, revealed as if by magic!

-Because Netflix loves to customise, even these search results default to the “Suggestions for You” option.
-To hack this, switch to search results ordered “A-Z”, “Z-A” or “Year Released”.
+Because Netflix loves to customize, even these search results default to the “Suggestions for You” option.
+To hack this, switch to search results ordered “A-Z”, “Z-A”, or “Year Released”.